oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 ### Objectives

 In this lab, you will:
-* Learn about ECC Scratchpad
+* Learn about ECC Personalization Template
 * Create a new FND function for the dashboard
 * Create RBAC setup for the new dashboard
-* Add the new FND function to ECC Scratchpad to view the dashboard
+* Add the new FND function to ECC Personalization Template to view the dashboard